 The legal framework governing the offering of securities on the Luxembourg Stock Exchange (LSE) and their admission to trading on a regulated market results from a blend of national laws and European directives requirements.
 The offering of securities is primarily governed by the Law of 10 July 2005 relating to the prospectus for securities (the Prospectus Law), which implements Directive 2003/71/EC of the European Parliament and of the Council of 4 November 2003 on the prospectus to be published when securities are offered to the public or admitted to trading, and amending Directive 2001/34/EC (the 2003 Prospectus Directive).
+The prospectus law has been amended by the Luxembourg law of 3 July 2012 (the 2012 Law) implementing Directive 2010/73/EU and by the law of 21 December 2012, with a view to taking into consideration the EU regulation No. 1095/2010 establishing the European Supervisory Authority (ESA).

-The European Directive 2010/73/EU of 24 November 2010 (the 2010 Prospectus Directive) amending the 2003 Prospectus Directive must be implemented in each member state by 1 July 2012 at the latest.
-The bill to implement the 2010 Prospectus Directive in Luxembourg amending the Prospectus Law was laid before the parliament on 12 August 2011 (the Prospectus Bill).
-In addition to the implementation of the 2010 Prospectus Directive, the Prospectus Bill further amends the Prospectus Law in respect of public offerings and the admission to trading on a regulated market of securities which are not subject to Community harmonisation under the 2003 Prospectus Directive.
+The 2012 Law, beyond the strict implementation of the 2010 Prospectus Directive, further amends the Prospectus Law in respect of public offerings and the admission to trading on a regulated market of securities, which are not subject to Community harmonisation under the 2003 Prospectus Directive.

 The public offering of securities representing units issued by undertakings for collective investment other than the closed-end type are subject to the sole provisions of the Laws on Undertaking of Collective Investments dated 17 December 2010.
-Units of an open-end type are out of the scope of the Prospectus Law irrespective of the frequency and periodicity of their repurchase.
+Units of an openend type are out of the scope of the Prospectus Law irrespective of the frequency and periodicity of their repurchase.
+The prospectus they issue is valid for an offer to the public or their admission on a regulated market.